 Debunking common myths about back pain is essential for promoting accurate understanding and effective management of this prevalent condition.
 By dispelling misconceptions and embracing evidence-based approaches to prevention and treatment, you can empower yourself to take control of your back health and lead a more comfortable, active lifestyle.
 This is something that we strive for at Central Performance with our back pain clients: if we can get you to manage your pain and any intermittent recurrences on your own, whilst allowing you to stay calm when experiencing pain flare up, that’s fantastic!
 We love empowering our clients to gain control of their physical and mental health, in particular our clients experiencing back pain.
 Remember, knowledge is key, so stay informed and don’t hesitate to seek professional guidance when needed.

-Your coaches, Chris and Zach are both Accredited Exercise Physiologists – university qualified, allied health professionals trained in the prescription of exercise for a wide variety of chronic conditions, including musculoskeletal injuries, diabetes and osteoporosis.
+Exercise physiologists are university qualified allied health professionals trained in the prescription of exercise for a wide variety of chronic conditions, including low back pain.

-Our exercise physiologists work closely with our physios, running coaches and Clinical Pilates instructors.
-This close-knit team means that you have easy access to a team of experts in any area of injury management or sports performance improvement that you need at any time.
+Our exercise physiologists work closely with our physios and our Clinical Pilates instructors.
+This close-knit team means that you have easy access to a team with expert knowledge in all areas of back pain management, right from acute treatment through to exercise options including strength training and Clinical Pilates, all at one central location.